seleniumbase/SeleniumBase/README.md

 <br />
 </p>

 📊 <a href="https://github.com/seleniumbase/SeleniumBase/"><b translate="no">SeleniumBase</b></a> is a complete framework for browser automation, testing, and web-scraping with Python.
-Includes multiple advanced modes and tools.

 🐙 Stealth modes: <a translate="no" href="https://github.com/seleniumbase/SeleniumBase/blob/master/help_docs/uc_mode.md">UC Mode</a> and <a translate="no" href="https://github.com/seleniumbase/SeleniumBase/blob/master/examples/cdp_mode/ReadMe.md"><b>CDP Mode</b></a> can bypass bot-detection, solve CAPTCHAs, and call methods from the <a href="https://chromedevtools.github.io/devtools-protocol/" translate="no">Chrome Devtools Protocol</a>.
 Includes <a href="https://github.com/seleniumbase/SeleniumBase/blob/master/examples/cdp_mode/playwright/ReadMe.md"><b><span translate="no">Stealthy Playwright Mode</span></b></a>, which makes Playwright stealthy via CDP Mode.

+🔧  Includes advanced tools, such as a <a href="https://github.com/seleniumbase/SeleniumBase/blob/master/help_docs/recorder_mode.md">Recorder</a> for generating tests, a <a href="https://github.com/seleniumbase/SeleniumBase/blob/master/help_docs/commander.md">GUI</a> for running tests, and a <a href="https://github.com/seleniumbase/SeleniumBase/blob/master/examples/example_logs/ReadMe.md">Dashboard</a> for displaying results.

-ℹ️ Some <a href="https://github.com/seleniumbase/SeleniumBase/blob/master/help_docs/syntax_formats.md">Syntax Formats</a> use <a href="https://docs.pytest.org/en/latest/how-to/usage.html" translate="no"><b>pytest</b></a> (a Python unit-testing framework included with SeleniumBase that can discover, collect, and run tests automatically).
+ℹ️ Some <a href="https://github.com/seleniumbase/SeleniumBase/blob/master/help_docs/syntax_formats.md">Syntax Formats</a> use <a href="https://docs.pytest.org/en/latest/how-to/usage.html" translate="no">pytest</a> (a Python unit-testing framework included with SeleniumBase that can discover, collect, and run tests automatically).

 📚 Example scripts & tests are located in [**SeleniumBase/examples/**](https://github.com/seleniumbase/SeleniumBase/tree/master/examples).